apascualgarcia/apascualgarcia.github.io/_pages/Research.md

   - image_path: /assets/images/Proteins.png
     title: "Molecular Evolution"
     alt: "Placeholder Image Left Aligned"
-    excerpt: 'Protein structures play a fundamental role to understand the complex relationship between protein evoltuion and protein function.
+    excerpt: 'Protein structures play a fundamental role to understand the complex relationship between protein evolution and protein function.
 They allow us to incorporate physical principles into evolutionary analysis.
-My work aims to understand the effects that the different evolutionary events have in the protein structure, through the analysis of the topological properties of the protein structure space and the relationship between protein structures and protein sequences divergences, among other questions.'
+Our work aims to understand the effects that different evolutionary events may have in protein structures, through the analysis of the topological properties of the protein structure space and through the relationship between protein structures and protein sequences and their functioning, among other questions.'
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"